- Vegetarian foods are a major source of nutrition for most people in the world.

 - Vegans or total vegetarians exclude all animal products (e.g. meat, poultry, fish, eggs, milk, cheese, and other dairy products).
 Many vegans also do not eat honey.

 - Lactovegetarians exclude meat, poultry, fish, and eggs but include dairy products.

 - Lacto-ovovegetarians exclude meat, poultry, and fish but include dairy products and eggs.
 Most vegetarians in the US are lacto-ovovegetarians.

-According to the ADA, vegetarians are at lower risk for developing:
+According to the AND, vegetarians are at lower risk for developing:

 - Heart disease

 - Colorectal, ovarian, and breast cancers

 This is because a healthy vegetarian diet is typically low in fat and high in fiber.
 However, even a vegetarian diet can be high in fat if it includes excessive amounts of fatty snack foods, fried foods, whole milk dairy products, and eggs.
 Therefore, a vegetarian diet, like any healthy diet, must be well planned in order to help prevent and treat certain diseases.

 Some vegetarains and vegans may be deficient in iron, vitamin B-12, vitamin D, calcium, zinc, and occasionally riboflavin.

 The key to any healthy diet is to choose a wide variety of foods, and to consume enough calories to meet your energy needs.
 It is important for vegetarians to pay attention to these five categories in particular.